Translate this page:

 Filing Claims

 If sexual orientation or gender identity is an issue or potential issue in any legal matter with which you are concerned, you should promptly seek out competent, experienced and sympathetic legal assistance.
-Very short time limitations may apply, so do not delay in seeking assistance if you believe you have been discrimination against you has occurred.
+Very short time limitations may apply, so do not delay in seeking assistance if you believe discrimination against you has occurred.